mlevans0/altmetric-details-page-api-docs/source/shared/counts-and-citations/counts-and-citations.rst

      - Deprecated.
    * - ``context``
      - object
-     - Score in context.
+     - See :ref:`Context` for more information.
    * - ``cited_by_fbwalls_count``
      - number
-     - Number of the pages that have shared on Facebook.
+     - Number of pages that have shared on Facebook.
    * - ``cited_by_feeds_count``
      - number
      - Number of blogs that have mentioned the publication.
    * - ``cited_by_gplus_count``
      - number
-     - Number of the accounts that have shared on Google+.
+     - Number of accounts that have shared on Google+.
    * - ``cited_by_msm_count``
      - number
-     - Number of the news sources that have mentioned the publication.
+     - Number of news sources that have mentioned the publication.
    * - ``cited_by_posts_count``
      - number
      - A ``post`` is any online document that links to one or more research outputs (i.e. a post is a mention or a group of mentions).
 This field contains the number of distinct ``posts`` that include one or more mentions of the research outputs in question.
    * - ``cited_by_rdts_count``
      - number
      - Number of Reddit threads posted about this publication.
+   * - ``cited_by_qna_count``
+     - number
+     - Number of forum and Stack Exchange based sites accounts that have mentioned this publication.
    * - ``cited_by_tweeters_count``
      - number
-     - Number of the twitter accounts that have tweeted this publication.
+     - Number of twitter accounts that have tweeted this publication.
+   * - ``cited_by_wikipedia_count``
+     - number
+     - Number of wikipedia pages that have cited this publication.
+   * - ``cited_by_policies_count``
+     - number
+     - Number of policies that have mentioned this publication.
+   * - ``cited_by_patents_count``
+     - number
+     - Number of patents that have mentioned this publication.
    * - ``cited_by_videos_count``
      - number
-     - Number of the Youtube/Vimeo channels.
+     - Number of Youtube channels.
    * - ``cited_by_accounts_count``
      - number
      - The sum of all ``cited_by`` entries (profiles per data source).